-California Interagency Incident Management Teams-CHMT
+California Federal Interagency Complex Incident Management Teams - CIMT

-The California Interagency Incident Management Teams are managed by the California Wildland Fire Coordination Group (CWCG) which consists of a representative from each agency with wildfire suppression responsibility.
-The CWCG Operations Committee will provide specific direction and guidance to the CIIMT's on an ongoing basis.
-Refer to the California Interagency Incident Management Teams Operating Guidelines for additional information on CIIMTs.
+The California Federal Interagency Complex Incident Management Teams are managed by the California Wildland Fire Coordinating Group (CWCG), which consists of a representative from each agency with wildfire suppression responsibility.
+CWCG is responsible for selecting team members, monitoring and evaluating team performance, and providing for team member development.